 Magellan Midstream Partners, L.P. engages in the transportation, storage, and distribution of refined petroleum products and crude oil in the United States.

-NextEra Energy, Inc., through its subsidiaries, generates, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
-The company generates electricity through wind, solar, nuclear, natural gas, and other clean energy.
+NextEra Energy, Inc., through its subsidiaries, generates, stores, transmits, distributes, and sells electric power to retail and wholesale customers in North America.
+It operates through Florida Power & Light Company (FPL) and NEER segments.

-Tenaris S.A., together with its subsidiaries, manufactures and distributes steel pipes for the energy industry and other industrial applications in North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.
-The company offers steel casings to sustain the walls of oil and gas wells during and after drilling; steel tubing for conducting crude oil and natural gas to the surface after drilling has been completed; steel line pipes to transport crude oil and natural gas from wells to refineries, storage tanks and loading and distribution centers; and mechanical and structural pipes for the transportation of other forms of gas and liquids under high pressure.
+Tenaris S.A., together with its subsidiaries, manufactures and supplies steel pipe products and related services for the energy industry and other industrial applications in North America, South America, Europe, the Middle East and Africa, and the Asia Pacific.
+The company provides steel casings to sustain the walls of oil and gas wells during and after drilling; steel tubing for conducting crude oil and natural gas to the surface after drilling has been completed; steel line pipes to transport crude oil and natural gas from wells to refineries, storage tanks, and loading and distribution centers; and mechanical and structural pipes for the transportation of other forms of gas and liquids under high pressure.

 Cincinnati Financial Corporation provides property casualty insurance products in the United States.
 The company operates through five segments: Commercial Lines Insurance, Personal Lines Insurance, Excess and Surplus Lines Insurance, Life Insurance, and Investments.